U.S. flag

 Treatment

-Conservative treatment with NSAIDs, and most importantly, physical therapy, should be the first attempt at therapy.
-Surgical treatment with arthroscopy is done in cases of both acute or chronic full-thickness tears since delay can result in significant muscle atrophy, tendon retraction, and poorer surgical results.
+Conservative treatment with NSAIDs and, most importantly, physical therapy, should be the first attempt at therapy.
+Surgical treatment with arthroscopy is performed for both acute and chronic full-thickness tears, as delays can result in significant muscle atrophy, tendon retraction, and poorer surgical outcomes.

 Review Questions